danielegrattarola/spektral/docs/templates/data-modes.md

 (79, )
 ```

-Note that, since we don't have edge attributes in our datset, the loader did not create the `E` matrix.
+Note that, since we don't have edge attributes in our dataset, the loader did not create the `E` matrix.